Massachusetts Condo Master Insurance

 What is condo master insurance?

-Condo master insurance policies protect a condo’s exterior and, sometimes, portions of the interior.
-It also provides liability coverage for accidents and injuries that occur in the common areas of the condominium.
+Condo master insurance, also called condo association insurance, protects the building’s exterior and, sometimes, portions of the interior.
+It also provides liability coverage for accidents and injuries that occur in the common areas.

 A master insurance policy helps maintain the shared spaces in a condo complex, but having one in place does not mean that unit owners do not need to get their own policies.
 Condominium unit owners face just as much risk as homeowners, but they may have different insurance needs based on what the association covers in the master policy.